oneapi-src/oneAPI-samples/Tools/IoTConnectionTools/aws-pub-sub/README.md

 ## Key Implementation Details
 This sample uses the Message Broker for AWS IoT to send and receive messages through an MQTT connection.

+##License
+This sample is licensed under Apache License v2.0

 ## Building the `AWS Pub Sub`